-Organising a wedding budget can be one of the most difficult steps in your wedding planning.
+Organising a wedding budget can be one of the most difficult steps in your wedding planning, so we’ve put together some of our best wedding budget tips to help out.
 Working out what you’d like to spend on your big day, what you can afford to spend and how much things cost can be a minefield.
 In 2017, the average spend on a wedding was £27000 – but you can have a perfect day for much less.

 We’ve put together a rough guide to your wedding budget, along with some money saving tips!